 Alice C. Linsley

-It is exciting when the truth of Scripture is confirmed by genetics and linguistics, as has happened with reference to the first people called the Ainu.
+It is exciting when the truth of Scripture is confirmed by genetics and linguistics, as has happened with reference to the first people or first nation people called the Ainu.

 |Luigi Cavalli-Sforza's Genetic Distance Chart|